lastmjs/modern-web-application-architectures/README.md

 ## Lesson 1 - No tools, no frameworks, no libraries

-How to build a modern web application with the following pieces:
+Build a calculator web app with the following:

 * Plain text editor
 * Modern web browser